What are Chestnuts? Interesting Facts & Nutritive Quality

 The amylose starch content significantly influences the texture of chestnuts when cooked.

-According to one product label, a 50 gram serving (about 7 chestnuts) contains approximately 22 grams CARBS, 5 grams SUGARS and 3 grams FIBER.
+According to one product label, a 50 gram serving (about 7 small chestnuts) contains approximately 22 grams CARBS, 5 grams SUGARS and 3 grams FIBER.

-While their not on the keto diet, they can provide some calories for snacking between meals as well as are shown to provide some B vitamins and minerals like potassium, calcium, magnesium and iron.
+While their not on the keto diet, they can offer some calories for snacking between meals as well as are shown to provide some B vitamins and minerals like potassium, calcium, magnesium and iron.

 Although lower in calories than many other nuts and seeds, they have been a historically important staple food source because of their plentiful and storable nature in chestnut growing regions.